 A new bridge is planned to go from the War Memorial Gardens in Islandbridge/Chapelizod across the Liffey.
 The Office of Public Works (OPW) are responsible.

-The latest update (20th September 2022) is from a parliamentary question which Patrick Costello TD kindly put in on my behalf.
-It says that the OPW aim to apply for planning permission in the last quarter of 2022, hopefully starting work on site in 2023.
+The latest update (8th March 2023) is from a parliamentary question which Patrick Costello TD kindly put in on my behalf.
+It says that the OPW aim to apply for planning permission in the first quarter of 2023, hopefully tendering for the works in 2023.

 You can see the full parliamentary questions and answers below.
 Dublin City Council voted to allow such a bridge in 2020, and I supported the project, but will aim for to: